"Possible faces" (b)

 100 x 60 x 50 cm

-Kassandra
+Unbelievable Kassandra

 Stages of Kassandra (1)

 As with Medea's sculpture, my interpretation of Kassandra was inspired by a novel by the German writer Christa Wolf (1929-2011).
 Wolf talks about the siege of Troy from the perspective of the seer and priestess Kassandra.
 Her story is an internal monologue about the course of her life and the decisions she has always made.
-She knows she will be killed soon by the hand of Agamemnon’s wife Klytemnestra.
+She knows she will be killed soon by the hand of Agamemnon’s wife Klytaimnestra.
 Wolf gives Kassandra a strong voice, that of a vulnerable, but self-aware woman in a predominantly patriarchal society.
 Kassandra also tells the extraordinary story of a matriarchal counterworld, lettery on the outskirts of the city.
 In my sculpture, I wanted to depict both the power of her character and the vulnerability of a woman who loses everything through ideology, violence, oppression and incomprehension.

 Wolf, Christa.
 Cassandra. trans.
 Jan van Heurck.
 New York: Farrar, Straus and Giroux, 1984.